emmt/QuickHeaps.jl/docs/src/binaryheaps.md

 [Binary heaps](https://en.wikipedia.org/wiki/Binary_heap) dynamically store values in a tree structure built according to a given ordering of these values.
 Thanks to this structure, a number of operations can be efficiently implemented.
-If a binary heap contains `n` values, pushing a new value, extracting the least (or the greatest depending on the ordering) value out of the heap, deleting a value, and replacing a value all have a complexity of `O(log(n))` at worst.
+For a binary heap of `n` values, pushing a new value, extracting the least (or the greatest depending on the ordering) value out of the heap, deleting a value, and replacing a value all have a complexity of `O(log(n))` at worst.
 Just getting the least (or the greatest) value without extracting it out of the heap is an `O(1)` operation.

 ## Basic usage

-In `QuickHeaps`, a binary heap is created by:
+In `QuickHeaps`, a binary heap is created by the [`BinaryHeap`](@ref)
+constructor:

 ```julia
 h = BinaryHeap{T}(o = FastMin)